The Sierra Pacific Synod in Service around the World

 The ELCA Young Adults in Global Mission program invites ELCA young adults ages 21-29 into a transformative, year-long journey in international service.
 As they offer themselves in service, ELCA young adults are shaped by the witness of our global neighbors.
 They share in the journeys of companion churches and organizations in one of nine countries around the world.

-The Sierra Pacific Synod currently has 2 young adults serving YAGM Central Europe.
+The Sierra Pacific Synod currently has 1 young adult serving YAGM Cambodia.